Kakkela/fromisTheme/README.md

 # fromisTheme
 [<img src="https://discordapp.com/api/guilds/246394994691145730/widget.png?style=shield">](https://discord.is/kakkcord)

-WORK IN PROGRESS - BetterDiscord theme based on fromis_9
+WORK IN PROGRESS - BetterDiscord theme based on fromis_9 - WORK IN PROGRESS

 ## How to install: